The Probate Process in California

 By Gifting.
 An individual can transfer property to others and thereby avoid owning such property at the time of death.
 A lifetime gift, also known as an inter vivos gift, can be used to prevent specific assets from passing through probate at death.
 The income tax and gift tax effects of any significant gift should be considered carefully.
 Caution: a gift once made may not be returnable.

-On the death of one joint tenant, the asset is owned entirely by the surviving joint tenant.
-The transfer of title is accomplished generally through the recording of a death certificate and affidavit concerning the death with the county recorder’s office where the prspanoperty is located.
+By right of survivorship.
+The California Civil Code allows real property owners to designate who will succeed to their property on death through the manner in which title to the asset is taken.
+Specifically, two individuals can hold title to an asset in “joint tenancy,” which by definition includes the term “right of survivorship.”
+(See California Civil Code §683) Spouses may also hold property as community property with right of survivorship.
+(See Civil Code §682.1).
+Unlike joint tenancy, which by definition always includes the right of survivorship, community property without the specific designation “by right of survivorship,” does not pass by survivorship but is controlled by the decedent’s Will.
+With right of survivorship, on the death of one joint tenant or spouse, the asset is owned entirely by the surviving joint tenant or spouse.
+The transfer of title is accomplished generally through the recording of a death certificate and affidavit concerning the death with the county recorder’s office where the property is located.
 The right of survivorship characteristic under the California Civil Code applies to both real property and personal property, but not to bank accounts, which are governed under the Probate Code’s Multi-Party Account Laws.
 (See below).
 With right of survivorship, the decedent’s Will does not control the distribution of the asset and no probate is required.

 Before using a transfer with a retained life estate to avoid probate administration of real property, the tax effects of such a transfer should be carefully examined.
 Such a transfer may result in a lower tax basis for the remainder owner of the property.
 Consideration should also be given to how house expenses will be shared.
 It is a good idea to consult with a lawyer, to prepare the deed, and also to explore the advantages and disadvantages of this probate avoidance option.

-Simplified Procedures.
-The California Probate Code provides that probate estates of $150,000 or less do not need to be probated.
-If the estate consists of assets in excess of $150,000 a probate is necessary.
-The $150,000 amount is calculated by totaling all of the probate assets owned by the decedent.
-In some cases, the actual estate may be well in excess of $150,000, but the small estate law can still be used.
+By summary probate procedure.
+For decedents who died prior to January 1, 2020 the California Probate Code provides that probate estates of $150,000 or less do not need to be probated.
+As of January 1, 2020 the threshold amount is $166,250.
+If the estate consists of assets in excess of the prescribed amount a probate is necessary.
+The threshold amount is calculated by totaling all of the probate assets owned by the decedent.
+In some cases, the actual estate may be well in excess of the threshold amount, but the small estate law can still be used.
 The reason is that many assets are not defined as probate assets, such as life insurance (unless it was payable to the estate), IRAs, 401Ks, assets held by a living trust, and joint tenancy assets.

 Spousal Petition.
-A spouse may file a spousal petition with court where an asset (regardless of type) passes under the Will or by intestate succession to the surviving spouse.
+A spouse may file a spousal petition with court where an asset (regardless of type) passes under the Will or by intestate succession to the surviving spouse. (see California Probate Code §§13500 – 13660).
 The transfer occurs by way of a separate petition (generally referred to as a spousal property petition) executed by the beneficiary and filed with court.
 A court hearing is required.
-The purpose of this petition is to change the titles of the assets to the surviving spouse's ownership.
+The purpose of this petition is to change the titles of the assets to the surviving spouse’s ownership.
 The petition is a simplified probate procedure, and takes much less time than a full probate.
 Legal fees are usually much lower for this type of petition than a full probate.

 Deed Delivered After the Death of the Grantor?
 A deed signed before the death of the owner but delivered and recorded after his or her death is sometimes suggested as a way to avoid probate of real property.
 It is not a will substitute, and, in fact, the transfer described above is not a legally valid transfer of real property.